 Winter may seem like a slow season, but it’s ideal for hardscaping installations and tree pruning and for planning out next year’s projects.
 Maybe you offer design services at a slight discount during down times to maintain a steady cash flow.

-Common Pricing Mistakes to Avoid
+Common Pricing Mistakes to avoid.

 - Forgetting the Profit: Covering your costs is not the same thing as making a profit.
-Target at least 20-30% margin on jobs.
+Target at least a 20-30% margin on jobs.

 - Quoting on the Fly: Issue formal quotations based on hard numbers; do not quote during consultations.